Tax fraud is the most common economic crime

 Strategy for Tackling the Grey Economy and Economic Crime

-The Strategy and Action Plan for Tackling the Grey Economy and Economic Crime for 2020–2023 were adopted on 11 June 2020.
+The Strategy and Action Plan for Tackling the Grey Economy and Economic Crime for 2020–2023 will remain in force until an updated resolution has been adopted.

 The objectives of the Strategy for Tackling the Grey Economy and Economic Crime are to: